actions/importer-labs/gitlab/1-configure.md

 ## Verify your environment

 To verify your environment is configured correctly, run the `update` CLI command.
-The `update` CLI command will download the latest version of Valet to your codespace.
+The `update` CLI command will download the latest version of GitHub Actions Importer to your codespace.

 1. In the codespace terminal run the following command: